Installer should figure out how to trampoline updates

 Note that "init_chroot" doesn't help here, since any chroot still leaves a reference to the real root.

 You need to set up loader.conf on the boot device to specify a ram disk image, and the limit on that is too small to contain the package files, which means you also have to be able to find the boot device, and the filesystem on it, and then create another ram disk and copy the packages to it.

 All doable, but not at all trivial.

 #5 Updated by Jordan Hubbard over 4 years ago

 The argument really isn't "people who are cheap" (even though I cited that scenario in jest).
 The argument for it is simplicity and ease of use.
 "Buy a device, use a device."
 Very easy to document and described if there are no dangling additional dependencies like we have now.
 I also think it's an argument for FINALLY bringing pivot_root() into FreeBSD.
 How long has Linux had it - 10 years?
 More??

-#10 Updated by Sean Fagan almost 3 years ago
+#10 Updated by Sean Fagan about 3 years ago

 As a note, I'm not sure this is actually possible any longer.
 The old trampoline code was able to work by using the other partition to boot from; we don't have that any longer.

 Hm.
 Could create the new BE, install into it but not run post-upgrade/post-install scripts, instead write them as files to a directory in the new BE.
 Then activate new BE, boot into it, and as part of startup could check for that special directory, and run the scripts, remove them, and then reboot again.

 Too bad we can't retroactively change the update code.